lithnet/access-manager-docs/help-and-support/app-pages/authentication-page.md

 * Basic: Uses basic authentication (username/password) - Not recommended
 * NTLM: Use NTLM authentication only
-* Negotiate: Use kerberos if possible, otherwise fall back to NTLM
+* Negotiate: Use Kerberos if possible, otherwise fall back to NTLM

 ## Sign-in restrictions
 ### Authorized users and groups
 Specify the users and groups that should be allowed to log into this service, or leave the field blank to allow anyone who successfully authenticates to log in

 ### Denied users and groups
 Add any users and groups that should be denied login to this service.
-Users in this group will not be able to login even if they are in the `Authorization users and groups` list.
+Users in this group will not be able to log in even if they are in the `Authorization users and groups` list.